Gil4747/Ariel_OOP_2020/Assignments/Ex0/README.md

 university class project of an implementation of (undirectional) unweighted graph.

-in the project we implements three class. each class represents a diffrent part of the graph structer.
+in the project we implements three classes. each class represents a diffrent part of the graph structer.

 (1) NodeData - my implemetiton of the interface node_data.